Solitaire du Figaro: Boats

 In early races, boats were all from the same series.
 Since 1980, the race used prototype half-tonners.

 In 1991, the Solitaire du Figaro made the milestone of becoming a One-Design race.
 The race organisers chose the Bénéteau Figaro (later called the Figaro Bénéteau I) designed by Group Finot and Jean Berret.

-Since 2003, a new design called Bénéteau Figaro 2 has been used, a modernised, more powerful version.
+In 2003, a new design called Beneteau Figaro 2 was introduced and it was replaced in 2018, by the hydrofoiling Beneteau Figaro 3.

 Past winners

 Results

 All places are in France unless otherwise stated.